 Security Arrangements at the Property Electronic Access control systems at the entrance doors operated by card, code, or fob and tenants via an intercom system.
-Basic lock and key facilities.
-Removal/Unlocking of Additional Security Measures on Doors, Gates & Escape Routes No additional security/access control measures are in place at this premises.
-Electronic Access Control Systems No electronic access control systems are installed at this premises.
+CCTV cameras monitoring the internal and external areas of the premises.
+Removal/Unlocking of Additional Security Measures on Doors, Gates & Escape No additional security/access control measures are in place at this premises.
+Routes Electronic Access Where installed are provided with emergency exit switches which are within Control Systems easy reach and obvious view of persons who are leaving the premises.